jtvandijk/pg-polygon-merge-repo/README.md

 3. Assigning unique identifiers to new (temporary) output table.
 4. Calcuating for each polygon centroid its nearest neighbour (centroid distance).
 5. Selecting the first polygon in the list of polygons (ids) that does not meet the minimum value requirements.
-6. Merge selected polygon with its nearest neighbour (centroid distance).
+6. Merge selected polygon with its nearest neighbour (centroid distance) and update value (sum of merge).
 7. Update polygon list (ids) that do not meet the minimum value requirements.

 #### Usage